dogtagpki/pki/docs/manuals/man1/CMCEnroll.1.md

 COMODO RSA Organization Validation Secure Server CA          ,, CA Signing Certificate - example.com Security Domain         CT,C,C

-# certutil -d . -R -s "CN=CMCEnroll Test Certificate" -a
+$ certutil -R -d . -s "CN=CMCEnroll Test Certificate" -a

 A random seed must be generated that will be used in the creation of your key.
 One of the easiest ways to create a